hdShang/arxiv-daily/docs/cs-RO/2025-05-20/papers/250513931v2-sketch-interface-for-teleoperation-of-mobile-manipulator-to-enable-i.md

 ---
 layout: default
-title: Sketch Interface for Teleoperation of Mobile Manipulator to Enable Intuitive and Intended Operation: A Proof of Concept
+title: "Sketch Interface for Teleoperation of Mobile Manipulator to Enable Intuitive and Intended Operation: A Proof of Concept"
 ---

 # Sketch Interface for Teleoperation of Mobile Manipulator to Enable Intuitive and Intended Operation: A Proof of Concept